turingschool-examples/hang-in-there-boilerplate/docs/pull_request_template.md

 Description of changes proposed

 *Section 3:*
-Add mentions of team members resposbible for reviewing
+Add mentions of team members responsible for reviewing